avineesh456/Content_Moderator/README.md

   "probability": 0.08,
   "score": -2.45
 }

 Future Improvements

 This project serves as a strong foundation.
 Future work could include:

+Periodic training of the model.
+Have crawler services which crawl actual conversations and append data to the master data-set.
+Automatically retrain the model on this updated data (monthly).

 CI/CD Pipeline: Automate the build, testing, and deployment process using GitHub Actions or Azure DevOps.